 Biopsychosocial politics persist

 Earlier, in the context of GET and CBT, I mentioned ‘or something similar with a different name’.
 I say this because considerable resistance exists to the proscription of GET and qualification of GET, in particular and predictably amongst key biopsychosocial proponents.
 I have no doubt that these individuals will be looking for a way to continue their biopsychosocial hegemony through whatever means possible, and one of these means may be to change the name of existing treatment, ‘tweak’ them a bit and then present them as totally different treatments.
 I have also heard from other people with ME/CFS (pre-draft publication) that what appeared to be GET was re-branded as ‘activity management’ or ‘upwards pacing’ and so on.
-I even encountered a patient (post-draft publication) who suggested that the clinic they had attended / were in communication with was talking about changing the name of GET and carrying on regardless, which is deeply concerning, not least because it represents a breach of patient informed consent.
+I even encountered a patient (post-draft publication) who suggested that the clinic they had attended was talking about changing the name of GET and carrying on regardless, which is deeply concerning, not least because it represents a breach of patient informed consent.

-Some key biospsychosocial proponents have responded to the draft by suggesting that patient ‘activism’ has taken over science and that any harms sustained by patients as a result of GET and CBT are due to poorly delivered interventions rather than the interventions themselves.
+Some key biopsychosocial proponents have responded to the draft by suggesting that patient ‘activism’ has taken over science and that any harms sustained by patients as a result of GET and CBT are due to poorly delivered interventions rather than the interventions themselves.
 These people appear to remain convinced of the evidence-base of their treatments (or at least are too professionally and financially invested to admit there is no evidence base), and I very much doubt they will let this go without a long and dirty fight.
 It is notable that NICE do not mention the biopsychosocial model of ME/CFS; again, this makes me suspect that other biopsychosocial approaches will be developed to replace GET and perhaps augment CBT into something that is claimed to be clinically effective.

-In this respect, I was interested in the use of ‘holistic’ in the NICE draft (as in ‘carrying out a holistic assessment’ post-diagnosis) – a term which did not appear in the 2007/2018 guidelines.
+In this respect, I was interested in the use of the term ‘holistic’ in the NICE draft (as in ‘carrying out a holistic assessment’ post-diagnosis) – a term which did not appear in the 2007/2018 guidelines.
 ‘Holistic’ care is something that has also been touted within the context of Long Covid care and is a term open to interpretation.
 I am very much in favour of holistic care where this means considering all aspects of a person and their environment (which also mean recognising where phenomena such as medical gaslighting and medical neglect impact).
 However, in my experience, holistic has also been used to mean biopsychosocial where the ‘bio’ is dropped and the psychosocial is informed by an individualist perspective.
 In other words, more of the same, with a new 'on-trend' term.

 Too little too late for some people with ME/CFS